Overfilled Transmission Fluid: Symptoms, Effects And How To Fix

 Neutral Gear

-When you’re in Drive and the car changes gear, you might feel more of a significant *thunk* than usual.
-If this happens on repeat, you can be sure there’s a developing transmission problem.
+When you’re in Drive and the car changes gear, you might feel more of a substantial *thunk* than usual.
+If this happens on repeat, you can be certain there’s a developing transmission problem.

 In reality, this could stem from any internal component (or a mount), but the transmission fluid is a common culprit.